keekeen/MX-Switch-Break-In-Machine-Plus/README.md

 ## Maintenance/Assembly Guide 🔧
 #### For general maintenace:
-Apply a generous amount of lubricate between the pusher and machine bottom housing once in awhile/prior to use.
+Apply a generous amount of lubricant between the pusher and machine housing and bearing once in awhile/prior to use.

 #### If you decide to <del>dissect</del> disassemble the machine:
 Refer to the following as a reference when assembling and please take extra precaution on text that are highlighted in **bold**.